prezi/gradle-haskell-plugin/README.md

 }
 ```

-or use the `-PghcDisableProfiling` command line argument.
+or use the `-Pghc-disable-profiling` command line argument.

 ## Details
 Applying the plugin adds the following to the project: